hfinkel/lfort/docs/ObjectiveCLiterals.rst

 Availability
 ------------

-Boxed expressions will be available in clang 3.2.
+Boxed expressions will be available in lfort 3.2.
 It is not currently available in any Apple compiler.

 Container Literals